cran/dga/README.md

 ![Lifecycle](https://img.shields.io/badge/lifecycle-experimental-orange.svg)

 Efficient re-implementation of the `dga` package of James Johndrow, Kristian Lum and Patrick Ball (2015): "Performs capture-recapture estimation by averaging over decomposable graphical models.
 This approach builds on Madigan and York (1997)."

-Higher performance is required to account for linkage errors through linkage-averaging and for simulation studies.
+Higher performance is needed to account for linkage errors through linkage-averaging and for simulation studies.

 ## Example usage